-An accurate knowledge of the properties of insects

-Introduction to Entomology, vol. i, † Dunciad, book iv. is of great importance to man, merely with relation to his own comfort and security.
-The injuries which they inflict upon us are extensive and complicated; and the remedies which we attempt, by the destruction of those creatures, both insects, birds, and quadrupeds, who keep the ravagers in check, are generally aggravations of the evil, because they are directed by an ignorance of the economy of nature.
+An accurate knowledge of the properties of insects is of great importance to man, merely with relation to his own comfort and security.
+The injuries which they inflict upon us are extensive and complicated; and the remedies which we attempt, by the destruction of those creatures, both insects, birds, and quadrupeds, who keep the ravages in check, are generally aggravations of the evil, because they are directed by an ignorance of the economy of nature.
 The little knowledge which we have of the modes by which insects may be impeded in their destruction of much that is valuable to us, has probably proceeded from our contempt of their individual insignificance.
 The security of property has ceased to be endangered by quadrupeds of prey, and yet our gardens are ravaged by aphides and caterpillars.
 It is somewhat startling to affirm that the condition of the human race is seriously injured by these petty annoyances; but it is perfectly true that the art and industry of man have not yet been able to overcome the collective force, the individual perseverance, and the complicated machinery of destruction which insects employ.
 A small ant, according to a most careful and philosophical observer, opposes almost invincible obstacles to the progress of civilization in many parts of the equinoctial zone.
 These animals devour paper and parchment; they destroy every book and manuscript.
-Many provinces of Spanish America cannot, in consequence, shew a written document of a hundred years' existence.
-"What developement," he adds, " can the civilization of a people assume, if there be nothing to connect the present with the past-if the depositories of human knowledge must be constantly renewed-if the monuments of genius and wisdom cannot be transmitted to posterity ?"
-Again, there are beetles which deposit their larvæ in trees, in such formidable numbers, that whole forests perish, beyond the power of remedy.
-The pines of the Hartz have thus been destroyed to an enormous extent; and in North America, at one place in South Carolina, at least ninety trees in every hundred, upon a tract of two thousand acres, were swept away by a small, black, winged bug.
-And yet, according to Wilson, the historian of American birds, the people of the United States were in the habit of destroying the red-headed woodpecker, the great enemy of these insects, because he occasionally spoilt an apple.
-The same delightful writer, and true naturalist, speaking of the labours of the ivory-billed woodpecker, says, " would it be believed that the larvæ of an insect, or fly, no larger than a grain of rice, should silently, and in one season, destroy some thousand acres of pine trees, many of them from two to three feet in diameter, and a hundred and fifty feet high?
-In some places the whole woods, as far as you can see around you, are dead, stripped of the bark, their wintry-looking arms and bare trunks bleaching in the sun, and tumbling in ruins before every blast +."
-The subterraneous larva of a species of beetle (Zabrus gibbus) has often caused a complete failure of the seed-corn, as in the district of Halle in 1812[‡].
-The corn-weevil, which extracts the flour from grain, leaving the husk behind, will destroy the contents of the largest storehouses in a very short period.
-The wire-worm, and the turnip-fly, are dreaded by every farmer.
-The ravages of the locust are too well known not to be at once recollected, as an example of the formidable collective power of the insect race.
-The white ants of tropical countries sweep away whole villages, with as much certainty as a fire or an inundation; and ships even have been destroyed by these indefatigable republics.
-Our own docks and embankments have been threatened by such minute ravagers.
+Many provinces of Spanish America cannot, in consequence, show a written document of a hundred years' existence.
+"What development," he adds, "can the civilization of a people assume, if there be nothing to connect the present with the past-if the depositories of human knowledge must be constantly renewed-if the monuments of genius and wisdom cannot be transmitted to posterity?" \ Again, there are beetles which deposit their larvæ in trees in such formidable numbers that whole forests perish beyond the power of remedy.
+The pines of the Hartz have thus been destroyed to an enormous extent; and in North America, at one place in South Carolina, at least ninety trees in every hundred, upon a tract of two thousand acres, were swept away by a small black, winged bug.
+And yet, according to Wilson, the historian of American birds, the people of the United States were in the habit of destroying the redheaded woodpecker, the great enemy of these insects, because he occasionally spoilt an apple.† The same delightful writer and true naturalist, speaking of the labours of the ivory-billed woodpecker, says, "Would it be believed that the larvæ of an insect or fly, no larger than a grain of rice, should silently, and in one season, destroy some thousand acres of pine-trees, many of them from two to